June 8, 2016

 In the 3 months I spent at KTS, it felt like I was developing a sort of relationship with the process of dyeing, yarn preparation, and weaving.
 A familiarity was built over time, and I began to understand how intuition can be developed, project after project.
 Different types of yarn behaved so differently, and the same colour could appear more interesting if the selection of yarn is appropriate.
 Going through the courses progressively, I was exposed to techniques of varying complexity, in a very organised and structured manner.
 In the last 3 weeks, I attempted my first coursework and created a large piece of tapestry under the guidance of 2 senseis.
 I enjoyed our discussions on yarn choice, weave structures and overall visual effects.
 Indeed there was a great sense of satisfaction at the end of it!

 Precious friendships were fostered over the 3 months, with students and staff alike.
 Meal times were interesting, as I observed the cultural differences and try conversing in Japanese.
 The local students would show me their projects and sometimes we will discuss the challenging aspects of different techniques.
-Hanging out with them on the weekends, I always have such a great time exploring Kyoto and meeting other creative people in their exhibitions.
+Hanging out with them on the weekends, I always had such a great time exploring Kyoto and meeting other creative people in their exhibitions.

 I have grown from my experience living in Kyoto and studying at KTS, both professionally (now that I have new skills to apply in my design career), and personally.
 Interactions with all the people I have met in these months have given me precious memories to keep.

 from the KTS Graduate Exhibition, Kyoto Municipal Museum of Art Annex, March 2016

 Between Warp and Weft (left)